dheerajram13/orangebackend/README.md

     DB_PORT=5432

     ```
-3. Install Python3 in your machine.
-[Download Python](https://www.python.org/downloads/).
-4. Install postgresql and create a DB with the DB name: orange, and create a user: orange and password: orange2021
 5. Create a virtual env and activate the env.
 6. Type the following commonds in your terminal:
     ```